 The following table sets forth, for the periods and as of the dates indicated, selected historical financial and operating data for Heritage Propane Partners, L.P. and its subsidiaries.
-Information presented represents financial and operating data prior to and following the transactions with U.S. Propane and Peoples Gas that occurred in August 2000 and is described in detail in our Annual Report on Form 10-K for the fiscal year ended August 31, 2003.
-Although Heritage Propane Partners was the surviving entity for legal purposes in this transaction, Peoples Gas was the accounting acquiror.
-The years ended December 31, 1998 and 1999, and the eight-month period ended August 31, 1999 reflect the results of Peoples Gas on a stand-alone basis.
-The eight-month period ended August 31, 2000 was treated as a transition period, and represents seven months of Peoples Gas stand-alone and one month of Heritage Propane Partners.
-The years ended August 31, 2001, 2002 and 2003 reflect the results of Heritage Propane Partners following the transactions with U.S. Propane.
 This selected historical financial and operating data should be read in conjunction with the financial statements of Heritage Propane Partners, L.P. included in our Annual Report on Form 10-K for the fiscal year ended August 31, 2003, which is incorporated by reference in this prospectus supplement, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus supplement.